 US Topo Alaska Plan of Work (click for larger version)

-Much of the data on US Topo maps comes from key layers of digital map data found in The National Map.
-Much of the Alaska digital map data is specifically tailored to the unique needs of the state.
+Much of the data on US Topo maps comes from key layers of digital map data found in The National Map, with many of the Alaska digital map data being specifically tailored to the unique needs of the state.
 Data layers include imagery, transportation, geographic names, topographic contours, boundaries, hydrography, structures, and woodlands, plus additional layers such as the Public Land Survey System (PLSS) and United States National Grid (USNG).
-Efforts are underway through State and Federal partnerships (add link to Partnerships page) to acquire the satellite imagery and elevation data necessary to create US Topo maps.
+Efforts are underway through State and Federal partnerships to acquire digital map data necessary to create US Topo maps.

 Animation demonstrating the properties and features of an Alaska US Topo GeoPDF; Fairbanks, AK

-This multi-year mapping initiative vastly improves the base topographic maps for the state as well as The National Map's Alaska digital map data to benefit high priority applications in safety, planning, research and resource management.
+This multi-year mapping initiative vastly improves the base topographic maps for the state as well as Alaska digital map data to benefit high priority applications in safety, planning, research and resource management.